Accounting & Bookkeeping

 Pro Tip

 The most important email in your lodgement follow-up sequence is not the first request — it is the final warning at 14 days before deadline.
 This email should explicitly state that late lodgement may result in ATO penalties, and that those penalties are the client’s responsibility if documents are not provided within the specified timeframe.
 This is not aggressive — it is professional risk communication.
 And critically, it creates a documented record that the firm warned the client, which protects the firm if the client later disputes responsibility for a penalty.
-I recommend including: the specific deadline date, the specific documents still outstanding, the specific consequence of not providing them, and a clear action the client needs to take.
+The most effective version of this email includes the specific deadline date, the specific documents still outstanding, the specific consequence of not providing them, and a clear action the client needs to take.

 The Lodgement Program Risk